Religion - Religious Beliefs

 the tendency of people to search for and

-interpret evidence selectively, to reinforce their current
+interpret evidence selectively, to reinforce their current beliefs or

 attitudes.
 Confirmation bias